Trenton, New Jersey: Geography

+Trenton is located near the geographic center of the state, which is located 5 mi southeast of the city.

-However, Mercer County constitutes its own metropolitan statistical area, the Trenton-Princeton MSA.
-Locals consider Trenton to be a part of an ambiguous area known as Central Jersey, and thus part of neither region.
+Mercer County constitutes its own metropolitan statistical area, the Trenton-Princeton MSA, which is part of the Tri-State Region.
+Locals consider Trenton to be a part of Central Jersey, and thus part of neither North Jersey nor South Jersey though sometimes included in both.
 They are generally split as to whether they are within New York or Philadelphia's sphere of influence.
-While it is geographically closer to Philadelphia, many people who have recently moved to the area commute to New York City, and have moved there to escape the New York region's high housing costs.
+While it is closer to Philadelphia, many people commute to New York City and have moved there to escape the New York region's high housing costs.

 Trenton is one of two state capitals that border another state—the other being Carson City, Nevada.
-It is also one of the seven state capitals located within the Piedmont Plateau.

 Trenton borders Ewing Township, Hamilton Township and Lawrence Township in Mercer County; and Falls Township, Lower Makefield Township and Morrisville in Bucks County, Pennsylvania, across the Delaware River in Pennsylvania.

 The Northeast Corridor goes through Trenton.
 A straight line drawn between Center City, Philadelphia and Downtown Manhattan would pass within 2000 feet of the New Jersey State House.